jlguenego/lexer/README.md

 At the beginning the state is an array of one **source element** reflecting the entire source code.
 At the end the state must be an array of only tokens, otherwise the source code is not respecting the syntax.

-Normally, the source code is tokenized from the beginning to the end of the string.
+Normally, the source code is tokenized from the beginning to the end of the string (called left to right scan).
 But tokenizing can be faster if instead of looking from the beginning to the end, we choose to apply successively one rule after another to the current state.
 The drawback is that certains rules (for instance string, comment) cannot be well